Planning Your Trip

 Puerto Rico does have its own distinct type of cuisine, which is known as cocina criolla, comidas criollas, or Creole cooking.
 It is a unique blend of Spanish, American, African, and indigenous cooking styles and ingredients, and it creates a broad menu of tasty mixtures that offers something to please the taste buds of every traveler (often at “mom and pop” restaurants and food trucks found off the beaten path).
 Puerto Rico is also an ideal destination for seafood lovers, as would be expected given its sea-blessed location.
 Some of the most delicious seafood can be found in restaurants in smaller cities and fishing villages, where fresh-caught fare is the norm.

-Puerto Rico is the top rum producer in the Caribbean, and tropical cocktails like the piña colada (a Puerto Rican specialty) and other beverages made from local ingredients can be found everywhere.
+Puerto Rico is the top rum producer in the Caribbean.
+Birthplace of the piña colada, the island serves up plenty of tropical cocktails and other beverages made from local ingredients.
 While the coffee industry is no longer as prosperous as it once was, Puerto Rican coffee is still some of the highest quality found anywhere, and coffee shops that serve a variety of coffee drinks are standard on the island—offering tasty alternatives to Starbucks.

 Where to Stay